On the night of one of the most polarizing presidential elections in recent history, USC students went about their evenings in several ways.

 "Well, I have some work I need to catch up on, so there's nothing really going on, so I'm just gonna probably spend another hour in the library and then go to bed early," first-year political science student Michael King said.

-Students are opting to prioritize personal interest over keeping up with election coverage.
+Students opted to prioritize personal interest over keeping up with election coverage.
 Four of 15 students surveyed at Thomas Cooper Library said they planned to pay attention to election results.

-Other students took an apolitical approach to the evening by attending the Fraternity Lot's event that hosted Xandra, a DJ and influencer, who was the featured musical artist.
-Some students attending said they came to put aside political differences and "to have a good time."
+Other students took an apolitical approach to the evening by attending the Fraternity Lot's event that hosted Xandra, a DJ and influencer.
+Some students who attended said they came to put aside political differences and "to have a good time."

 “(It) doesn't matter if you're voting for one or the other," first-year sports management student Tommy Stewart said.
 "Everyone just wants to hang out."

-But some students said they are wary that people gathering at the lot could worsen political tensions.
+But some students said they were wary that people gathering at the lot could worsen political tensions.

 “I'm gonna say unfortunately, especially with now how polarized the political parties are, I feel like having everyone together could end up being a bad thing,” third-year aerospace engineering student John King said.

-Many students who voted told The Daily Gamecock they are keeping up with election results through online news and social media.
+Many students who voted told The Daily Gamecock they were keeping up with election results through online news and social media.

 “I'm keeping up with the live updates on the colors of the states, so like regular Safari, and then I just tuned into CNN live updates,” first-year student Pia Patel said.